duwei-astro/lensing-dynamics-inference/README.md

 Run all notebook cells in order.
 On the tested system, the reduced demonstration takes approximately 1 minute using 20 parallel processes.
 This configuration is intended only to demonstrate the workflow and does not provide converged posterior constraints.

-A successful run produces diagnostic output and an MCMC chain file, which is saved in the same directory as the notebook.
+A successful run produces an MCMC chain file, which is saved in the same directory as the notebook.

 The fiducial external-convergence-prior setting is `lambda_val = 1.0`.
 Users may change `lambda_val` to explore the sensitivity of the inference to the weight assigned to the external-convergence priors.